ibm-cloud-docs/assistant/web-chat-config.md

 ### Passing values
 {: #web-chat-config-context}

-Here are some common tasks you might want to perform:
+Here are some common tasks that you might want to do:

 - [Setting and passing context variable values](#web-chat-config-set-context)
 - [Adding user identity information (if you don't enable security)](#web-chat-config-userid)